Graduate Program Overview

 - Programs of study are to be filed with the Dean of the Graduate School no later than the end of the second semester at Kansas State University.
 This program must be signed by 3 graduate faculty members; all may be from the Psychology Department.
 This group comprises the student's Master's thesis committee.

 - Credit hours.
 A minimum of 30 hours, including six to eight hours of research credit (PSYCH 899).
+See Graduate Catalog for additional details.

 - Doctor of Philosophy Degree.

 - A supervisory committee consists of not fewer than four members of the graduate faculty, one of whom must be outside the Psychology Department.
+If the outside member is from another institution, a request to add them to the committee must be made to the Dean of the Graduate School by the graduate program director and that request needs to be approved by the department head.

 - A program of study is to be filed with the Dean of the Graduate School before the Preliminary Examination is attempted.
 Course credit that is more than seven (7) years old will not be accepted on the Ph.D. program of study.
 This seven year limit does not apply to credits earned as part of the Master's degree requirements.
 The requirements for the Ph.D. degree must be completed within five (5) years after the semester in which the candidate successfully passes the preliminary exam.